kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     }
     ```

-1. Replace the `//TODO Replace with code for getting a Go Ethereum client` line in the test's `Run` method with the following code to get a Go client for interacting with the Ethereum node:
+1. Replace the `//TODO Get Go Ethereum client` line in the test's `Run` method with the following code to get a Go client for interacting with the Ethereum node:

     ```golang
     castedNetwork := uncastedNetwork.(*networks.NetworkContext)